 - If you are using an Ad Hoc distribution profile, include the unique device IDs (UDIDs) of your testers' devices.
 As new iOS testers enroll in your test program, you will need to update the provisioning profile with their devices' UDIDs.
 See Register additional tester devices.

-- If you have made code changes since the last build (that is, you aren't rebuilding only to update the registered devices), update the build target's user-visible version number (Version) and unique build number (Build).
+- You updated the build target's user-visible version number (Version) and unique build number (Build).
+If you made code changes since the last build (that is, you aren't rebuilding only to update the registered devices), you don't need to update the version and build numbers.

 When the build completes, it saves an IPA file and some log files in the folder you specify.
 You distribute the IPA file to your testers in the following steps.